-- Confirm that headphones are available for every student taking computerbased ELA/L tests and those using the accessibility feature (text-to-speech) for Mathematics, MISA 5 & 8, and Social Studies 8. - Create computer-based Proctor Groups in ADAM for computer-based and paperbased testing. - Verify the students needing accessibility features and/or accommodations (e.g., text-to-speech) have been assigned the correct test form. - Print student print cards and Seal Codes for computer-based testing.
-The STC may choose to have the TA access the Seal Codes in ADAM. - Create a chain-of-custody for TAs receiving secure Seal Codes, print cards, and any other non-secure materials for testing.
+- Confirm that all the testing devices meet the requirements needed to administer the computer-based tests. - Confirm that headphones are available for every student taking computerbased ELA/L tests and those using the accessibility feature (text-to-speech) for Mathematics, MISA 5 & 8, and Social Studies 8. - Create computer-based Proctor Groups in ADAM for computer-based testing. - Verify the students needing accessibility features and/or accommodations (e.g., text-to-speech) have been assigned the correct test form. - Print student print cards and Seal Codes for computer-based testing.
+The STC may choose to have the TA access the Seal Codes in ADAM. - Create a chain-of-custody for TAs receiving secure Seal Codes, print cards, and any non-secure materials for testing.

-- For paper-based testing, STCs must also record all test materials (with security numbers listed on the secure documents) in chain-of-custody documentation in preparation for hand-off to TAs on testing day. - Students taking a paper test MUST be placed in a Proctor Group in ADAM.
+For paper-based testing, STCs must also record all test materials (with security numbers listed on the secure documents) in chain-of-custody documentation in preparation for hand-off to TAs on testing day.